-Shrubs with purple flowers are perhaps more highly sought after than any other.
+Shrubs with purple flowers are perhaps more highly sought after than any other type.
 Like bushes with blue or lavender flowers, their "cool" color makes them valued in color theory for the relaxing effect they have on us.
 Such shrubs are often used in meditation gardens.

 Golden dewdrops shrub (Duranta erecta) comes in various flower colors.
 The Sweet Memories cultivar is one of the best purple types.
-This poisonous plant is tropical, being suited only to zones 10 and 11.
+This poisonous plant is tropical and is suited only to zones 10 and 11.
 In those zones, it grows as a broadleaf evergreen that can become 18 feet tall, with a spread of 8 feet.
 When grown as an annual in cold climates, it reaches 4 feet in height, with a spread of up to 2 feet.
-Give it full sun.Continue to 6 of 11 below.
+Give it full sun.Continue to 5 of 10 below.

 Heather (Calluna spp.) and winter heath (Erica spp.) are similar-looking plants.
 Both are shrubby ground covers that produce masses of small flowers.
 Erica carnea Vivelli is one of the best choices for light-purple flowers.
-Grow it in zones 5 to 8.Continue to 10 of 11 below.
+It grows in zones 5 to 8.Continue to 9 of 10 below.

 Two types of rose bushes with purple flowers are: